 For some reason, people think if they talk louder it makes them sound smarter or better.
 They also think it makes them right.
 Emotional manipulators do this all the time.

 They just keep talking.
+And can even accompany their tactics with aggressive body language.
 They talk louder and over everyone else to gain control of the room and then you have no choice but to listen to them.

 7) They are negative.